-The key audit matter How the matter was addressed in our audit Revenue recognition: Our audit procedures included following: Refer Note 1.3 and 16 - "Revenue recognition" and "Revenue from operations" in the standalone financial Assessing the policies in respect of revenue recognition by comparing with applicable accountingstandards; statements Revenue is measured based on consideration paid for services. over recognition of revenue alongwith effectiveness of As disclosed in note to the standalone financial statements, revenue is recognized on transfer of control Information Technology controls built in the automized processes; of promised services to customers at a consideration which the Company expects toreceive for those services.
+The key audit matter How the matter was addressed in our audit Revenue recognition: Our audit procedures included following: Refer Note 1.3 and 16 - "Revenue recognition" and "Revenue from operations" in the standalone financial statements • Evaluating the design, testing the implementation and Revenue is measured based on consideration paid for services. over recognition of revenue alongwith effectiveness of As disclosed in note to the standalone financial statements, revenue is recognized on transfer of control Information Technology controls built in the automized processes; of promised services to customers at a consideration which the Company expects toreceive for those services.
 Checking of completeness and accuracy of the data used by the Company by testing the controls inoperation; The Company has revenue from Foreign Exchange and Travel and Related Services.
-Selecting samples of revenue transactions and testing the sample for existence and accuracy; Revenue from Travel and Related Services has risk of 0 fraud and reliance on multiple front officeIT systems and their integration to back office system.
+Selecting samples of revenue transactions and testing the sample for existence and accuracy; Revenue from Travel and Related Services has risk of fraud and reliance on multiple front officeIT systems and their integration to back office system.
 Thus, it has been considered as significant matter for our audit.
 Performing analyses over revenue from travel and travel related services; Assessing journal entries posted to revenue to identify unusual items not already covered by us.

-See Note 5 - "Investment" to standalone financial statem ents
+See Note 5 - "Investment" to standalone financial statements

-The key audit matter

-Valuation of Investments:

-The Company has investments in subsidiaries.
+The key audit matter How the matter was addressed in our audit Valuation of Investments: Our audit procedures included the following: The Company has investments in subsidiaries.
 These investments are accounted for at cost less any provision for impairment.
 The Company evaluates the indicators of impairment of the said investments regularly by reference to the requirements under Ind AS 36 Impairment of Assets.

-The Company carries out impairment assessment for each investment by:

-- Comparing the carrying value of each investment with the net worth of each company based on latest financial statements - Comparing the performance of the investee companies with projections used for valuations and approved business plans - Comparing the carrying value of certain investments with the fair valuation report from independent valuer

-The recoverable amounts of the above investments are estimated in order to determine the extent of the impairment loss.
+Assessed the indications of impairment of investments in subsidiaries.
+We have also examined the basis of estimates of the recoverable amounts of these investments, the assumptions used in making such estimates, and the allowance for impairment; The Company carries out impairment assessment for each investment by: Compared the carrying values of the Company's investment in subsidiaries with their respective net asset values, fair values (where applicable) and assessed the performance and their outlook.
+Comparing the carrying value of each investment with the net worth of each company based on latest financial statements models used to determine recoverable amount including Comparing the performance of the investee companies with projections used for valuations and approved business plans assumptions of projected adjusted EBITDA, growth rate, projected revenue, projected capital expenditure, long term growth rates, discount rates.
+We also evaluated the forecasts based on historical performance.
+We evaluated Comparing the carrying value of certain investments with the fair valuation report from independent valuer fair valuation reports obtained by the management from independent valuers.
+We involved our internal valuation experts; The recoverable amounts of the above investments are estimated in order to determine the extent of the impairment loss.
 As impairment assessment involves significant assumptions and judgment, we regard this as a key audit matter.
+Assessed the related disclosures in Note 5 of thestandalone financial statements.